 Several events in recent years have demonstrated that traditional means and methods of projecting power and accessing the global commons are growing increasingly obsolete -- becoming "wasting assets," in the language of defense strategists.
 The diffusion of advanced military technologies, combined with the continued rise of new powers, such as China, and hostile states, such as Iran, will make it progressively more expensive in blood and treasure -- perhaps prohibitively expensive -- for U.S. forces to carry out their missions in areas of vital interest, including East Asia and the Persian Gulf.
 Military forces that do deploy successfully will find it increasingly difficult to defend what they have been sent to protect.
 Meanwhile, the U.S. military's long-unfettered access to the global commons -- including space and cyberspace -- is being increasingly challenged.

 Recently, Secretary of Defense Robert Gates argued in these pages for a more "balanced" U.S. military, one that is better suited for the types of irregular conflicts now being waged in Afghanistan and Iraq.
+However, he also cautioned, "It would be irresponsible not to think about and prepare for the future."
+Despite this admonition, U.S. policymakers are discounting real future threats, thereby increasing the prospect of strategic surprises.
+What is needed is nothing short of a fundamental strategic review of the United States' position

 - Full website and iPad access